chicio/chicio.github.io/src/posts/2022-01-02-react-detect-scroll-direction.md

 #### Implementation

 Let’s start from defining an enum that will represent the scroll direction.
-Let’s define it as string, because you know that :bomb: [enums in typescript are dangerous if you don’t define explicit values] (https://www.aaron-powell.com/posts/2020-05-27-the-dangers-of-typescript-enums/ “enum typescript danger”)  :bomb:.
+Let’s define it as string, because you know that :bomb: [enums in typescript are dangerous if you don’t define explicit values](https://www.aaron-powell.com/posts/2020-05-27-the-dangers-of-typescript-enums/ “enum typescript danger”) :bomb:.

 ```typescript
 export enum ScrollDirection {